Soulside Journey (1991)

 "Alle Gegen Alle" is more filler.
 It's simply there, adding nothing to the album.
-It's

-as it goes along, but never quite makes it.
+interesting as it goes along, but never quite makes it.
 Either way, it looks pretty good compared to its boring predecessor.

-The next song is one of the more interesting ones on here, though it seems really out
+The next song is one of the more interesting ones on here, though it seems really

-despite the strange feeling of the opening/closing riff.
+album, despite the strange feeling of the opening/closing riff.